Domiii/dbux/README.md

             * allow cycling through levels of depth (parent -> grandparent etc)
          * descendant context
             * allow cycling through levels of depth (child -> grandchild etc)
-         * [for callbacks only]
+         * [for callbacks only] "Callback mode"
-            * show trace only if callback has a PushCallback
+            * show any trace only if callback has a PushCallback
             * label = combination of call (with arguments filled in) + time of callback execution?
             * maybe even sort by `createdAt` in reverse order
             * very useful e.g. in `$on` function inside `todomvc`!
-         * get bindings of relevant variables in vicinity and display those?
+         * related info: get bindings of relevant nearby variables and display those?
             * https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#bindings
       * optional GroupMode
          * no grouping (default)
          * by runId
          * by contextId + loopId
          * by parentContextId (e.g. for `reduce` etc.)?
-* new button: "Select trace by `traceId`"
-   * NOTE: probably use QuickInput to ask user for id
-   * used for debugging specific traces uses all available visualization tools
+         * combination of the above
 * [contextChildrenView]
    * treeview that shows partial `execution tree` in the context of the selected trace
    * Nodes: